gripableteam/gripable-play-unity-docs/source/index.html.md

 # Connecting and Disconnecting

 Gripable Play provides a wrapper around the underlying [Android BLE stack](https://developer.android.com/guide/topics/connectivity/bluetooth-le).
-In order to connect a GripablePlay you will first have to have discovered it by scanning for devices.
-This can acheived by simply turning on your Gripable Play and using the Android OS to scan for devices.
+In order to connect to a Gripable Play, it must first be discovered by the Android device.
+This is achieved by turning on the Gripable Play and using the Android OS to scan for Bluetooth devices.

 <aside class="notice">
-Future version will scan for bluetooth devices automatically and you will no longer need to use the Android OS to scan.
+In the future, Bluetooth devices will be scanned automatically without the Android OS.
 </aside>

 ## Connect